cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 ## 2. Parallel CPU implementation
 Linear algebra algorithms are taken from the well-established and optimised library LAPACK [3] and its parallel extension ScaLAPACK [4].
 The parallelisation is carried out by means of MPI [5] combined with openMP multithreading [6].
 We select a distribution memory layout that allows for optimal computation of matrix-matrix multiplications referred to as block-cyclic decomposition [4].
 In essence, the latter assigns matrix blocks to MPI processes in a cyclic manner in order to optimise load-balance and communication across processors for dense matrix operations.

-We refer to the ScaLAPACK User’ Guide for a complete description.
+Particular case must be taken to achieve an efficient implementation in assembling the linear solver related to $\Delta_N$.
+If one dentifies $A_m$ with $m$-th diagonal of $A$ defined as the $m$-th sub-diagonal for $1 \leq m \leq N − 1$ and the main diagonal for $m = 0$.
+Then, the tridiagonal Laplacian acts on stream-matrix diagonal elements $P_m$ and produces vorticity-matrix diagonal elements $W_m$, i.e.,

+$$
+\Delta^m P_m = W_m, \quad m = 0, \dots, N - 1.
+$$

 [1]: Cifani, P., Viviani, M. and Modin, K., 2023.
 An efficient geometric method for incompressible hydrodynamics on the sphere.
 Journal of Computational Physics.